andtr-2021/andtr-2021/README.md

-👋 Hola, Yo soy An.
-Mucho gusto!
+👋 HOLA!
+I AM AN!

 I'm a software engineer student who has an enthusiasm for AI 🔥